 The Company has entered into a corporate services agreement with Touchstone Capital Inc. ("Touchstone") for clerical, accounting, regulatory filing and geological services.
-The minimum monthly fee under the agreement is \$10,000 and renews annually on December 1 of each year.
-On June 25, 2014, the contract was revised and under the terms of the agreement Touchstone is to receive no further corporate services fees for the balance of the calendar year.
+The minimum monthly fee under the agreement is \$5,000 and renews annually on December 1 of each year.
+Touchstone is an organization in which two executives are directors of the Company.